Where to Sit at the Metropolitan Opera

 $50-$120

-The Balcony section is in between the Dress Circle and Family Circle -- it's a sort of in-between section.
-If you prioritize view, sit in the Dress Circle for a similar price; if you prioritize sound, sit in the Family Circle for a far cheaper price.
+The Balcony is the middle child of the Metropolitan Opera House, sitting in between the more appealing Dress Circle and Family Circle sections.
+If you prioritize view, sit in the Dress Circle for a similar price and better quality; if you prioritize sound, sit in the Family Circle for a far cheaper price and comparable quality.
 It's only worth sitting on the Balcony if you sit in one of the front rows ($120).
-The back ($100) is not really worth it, and neither are the side boxes ($50), as there are preferable options in other sections.
-For example, you will have a far better experience in the Family Circle at a far cheaper price.
+The back ($100) is not really worth it, and neither are the partial-view side boxes ($50), as there are preferable options in other sections.
+Generally speaking, I would recommend just sitting in the Family Circle instead; it's the same experience — in fact, the two levels are on the same floor in the house, separated only by a narrow aisle — only for a far more reasonable price.

 Sit Here If: